Emulator Issues #12132

 So 4x3 TV screen just crops image on 640x528 games to remove black bars on sides and sacrifice image on top and bottom?

-Updated by Techjar about 4 years ago
+Updated by Techjar over 4 years ago

 Strictly speaking, no. CRTs are just inherently imprecise devices and will scan the image past the visible area of the screen in some undefined manner, so to compensate games simply didn't use all of the available screen area, but it varies by game.

-Updated by sn35ttt about 4 years ago
+Updated by sn35ttt over 4 years ago

 Techjar wrote: